raspberrypi/usbboot/docs/troubleshooting.md

 ### bootcode.bin
 Be careful not to overwrite `bootcode.bin` or `bootcode4.bin` with the executable from a different subdirectory.
 The `rpiboot` process simply looks for a file called `bootcode.bin` (or `bootcode4.bin` on BCM2711).
 However, the file in `recovery`/`secure-boot-recovery` directories is actually the `recovery.bin` EEPROM flashing tool.

+## Diagnostics
+* Monitor the Linux `dmesg` output and verify that a BCM boot device is detected immediately after powering on the device.
+If not, please check the `hardware` section.
+* Check the green activity LED.
+On Compute Module 4 this is activated by the software bootloader and should remain on.
+If not, then it's likely that the initial USB transfer to the ROM failed.
+* On Compute Module 4 connect a HDMI monitor for additional debug output.
+Flashing the EEPROM using `recovery.bin` will show a green screen and the `mass-storage-gadget64` enables a console on the HDMI display.
+* If `rpiboot` starts to download `bootcode4.bin` but the transfer fails then can indicate a cable issue OR a corrupted file.
+Check the hash of `bootcode.bin` file against this repository and check `dmesg` for USB error.
+* If `bootcode.bin` or the `start.elf` detects an error then [error-code](https://www.raspberrypi.com/documentation/computers/configuration.html#led-warning-flash-codes) will be indicated by flashing the green activity LED.
+* Add `uart_2ndstage=1` to the `config.txt` file in `msd/` or `recovery/` directories to enable UART debug output.
+* Add `recovery_metadata=1` to the `config.txt` file in `recovery/` or `recovery5/` directory to enable metadata JSON output.